Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 - The function trims leading and trailing whitespaces using trim().
 - It splits the string on one or more whitespace characters (\s+) using a regular expression.
 - The length property of the resulting array gives the number of words.

+### Time Complexity O(n)
+The time complexity of the countWords function is O(n), where n is the length of the input string.
+This is because:

+- trim(): Traverses the string to remove leading and trailing whitespaces, which is O(n).
+- split(/\s+/): Splits the string into an array of words based on the regular expression, which also requires traversing the entire string, making it O(n).
+- length: Accessing the length property of the array is O(1).

+Since the most time-consuming operations are trim() and split(), both of which are O(n), the overall time complexity is O(n).

 </p>
 </details>